evo-mark/vue-forward-slots/README.md

 Effortlessly forward slots to child components in Vue 3 applications.

+## Fork Features

+Forked from https://github.com/jessegall/vue-forward-slots, this version offers a few additional features:

+-   Automatically pass-through attributes to the wrapped component
+-   New `inherit-attrs` prop for the `ForwardSlots` component, default is **true**
+-   Support RegExp for `only` and `except` props or as array items for either
+-   Support wildcard matches at the start or end of items, e.g. `:only="['item*']"` or `:except="['*prepend']"`

 ## Features

 -   Easily forward all slots or specific slots to child components